facebook/react-native-website/docs/performance.md

 If you are using a ListView, you must provide a `rowHasChanged` function that can reduce a lot of work by quickly determining whether or not a row needs to be re-rendered.
 If you are using immutable data structures, this would be as simple as a reference equality check.

 Similarly, you can implement `shouldComponentUpdate` and indicate the exact conditions under which you would like the component to re-render.
-If you write pure components (where the return value of the render function is entirely dependent on props and state), you can leverage PureRenderMixin to do this for you.
+If you write pure components (where the return value of the render function is entirely dependent on props and state), you can leverage PureComponent to do this for you.
 Once again, immutable data structures are useful to keep this fast -- if you have to do a deep comparison of a large list of objects, it may be that re-rendering your entire component would be quicker, and it would certainly require less code.

 ### Dropping JS thread FPS because of doing a lot of work on the JavaScript thread at the same time